 Santa Clara is a single school district, located in Ventura County midway between the cities of Fillmore and Santa Paula on Highway 126.
 The school is over one hundred years old.
 Affectionately known as the "Little Red Schoolhouse," Santa Clara is both a historic landmark and a place for upto-date education.
 Santa Clara Elementary is a single school district with fewer than 60 students.
-The staff is small: two teachers, a part-time instructional aide, a part-time music instructor, one teacher/principal/superintendent, a part-time secretary, a part-time custodian, and other contracted services.
+The staff is small: one teacher/principal/superintendent, two teachers, two part-time instructional aides, a part-time secretary, a part-time custodian, a part-time music instructor, a part-time art teacher, a part-time P.E. teacher, and other contracted services.
 School staff is dedicated to providing the kindergarten through sixth grade students with a safe, respectful, and accepting atmosphere where every student can learn.
 Our balanced curriculum emphasizes basic skills and creativity.
-The State Standards direct instruction.
+The Common Core State Standards direct instruction.
 We strive to provide all students with the tools and experience to achieve personal excellence in academic learning, critical thinking, self-expression, and citizenship.